 Skip to content

-Quick answer: The best time to visit Rwanda is June-September (long dry season) and December-February (short dry season).
+Quick take: Rwanda changes dramatically depending on when you visit.
+Here’s what each month actually looks like on the ground.
 Dry seasons (June-September and December-February) give the easiest gorilla trekking — drier trails through Volcanoes National Park.
 The forests are still humid year-round but heavy rain (March-May, October-November) can make ascents brutal.

 Rwanda has become Africa’s surprise tourism success — clean, safe, English-speaking-after-the-French-shift, with the mountain gorillas of Volcanoes National Park as the headline attraction.
 Permits are expensive but the experience is genuinely once-in-a-lifetime.
 Here is when to time it.